RodenPaul86/CoVid-HQ/README.md

 ## Support

-I embarked on my journey as an independent developer, and CoVid-HQ marked one of my initial ventures as I delved into the realm of Software Development almost two years ago as of 2023.
+I embarked on my journey as an independent developer, and CoVid-HQ marked one of my initial ventures as I delved into the realm of Software Development almost 2 years ago as of 2023.
 Witnessing its remarkable evolution since then has been truly inspiring.
 Amidst numerous side projects I've undertaken, CoVid-HQ has remained my unwavering focal point.

 As I strive to uphold CoVid-HQ with a continuous stream of innovative features, refinements, and meticulous bug fixes, I am genuinely touched by the unwavering support of my incredible community.
 Your backing would mean the world to me, ensuring that CoVid-HQ continues to flourish. 🤗